rollator3000/MS_omics/README.md

     Code to CrossValidate the adjusted RF-Algorithm from Dr. Krautenbacher for different Training Settings & all possible combinations of blockwise missingness in the TestSet

+- 07_Vizualize_results:
+    Code to plot the results of the different approaches!
+    [explorative results + real CV Results]
 ```

 ## Project Organization